 The Company currently has six drugs in development with very large commercial markets.
 These include (i) Injectable FluCideTM for hospitalized patients with severe influenza, (ii) Oral FluCideTM for out-patients, (iii) DengueCideTM, a broad spectrum nanoviricide designed to attack all types of dengue viruses and expected to be effective in the Severe Dengue Disease syndromes including Dengue Hemorrhagic Fever (DHS) and Dengue Shock Syndrome (DSS), (iv) HIVCideTM for HIV/AIDS, (v) HerpeCideTM for cold sores and genital sores caused by HSV, and (vi) Broad-spectrum Anti-Viral Eye drops for adenoviral and herpesviral infections of the external eye.
-In addition, the Company has research programs to develop drugs against Rabies virus, Ebola and Marburg viruses, as well as the recent MERS Coronavirus (Middle-East Respiratory Syndrome).
+In addition, the Company has research programs to develop drugs against Ebola and Marburg viruses, including the Ebola virus that is the cause of the recent epidemic in West Africa, Rabies virus, as well as the recent MERS Coronavirus (Middle-East Respiratory Syndrome).
 The Company also has a technology that we call "ADIF" or "Accurate-Drug-In-Field" technology with which an effective drug can be developed against a novel virus right in the field using stockpiled nanoviricides® precursors.
-The estimated market size for the current drug candidates is well in excess of \$40 Billion worldwide.
+The estimated market size for the current drug candidates is well in excess of \$40 billion worldwide.